LED Technology Overview

 CCT - Correlated Color Temperature (Kelvin)

-This represents a measure by Kelvin scale of pure white color light and correlates to flame temperature, which generally appears less orange and more blue when temperature increases.
+This represents a measure by Kelvin scale of pure white color light and correlates to flame temperature, which generally appears less orange and bluer when temperature increases.